chungvan2301/upload_image/README.md

 - Add a comment to a photo
 - Display all uploaded photos and their comments

-> Note: Images don't need to be persistent for this demo.
-Uploaded images are stored temporarily on the server or Cloudinary.
+> Note: Uploaded images are stored temporarily on the server or Cloudinary.

 ## Getting Started